 Despite increases in unemployment and economic hardship over the course of the pandemic, TANF caseload numbers in Colorado have declined.
 This indicates that the program has not been sufficiently responsive to families’ needs throughout the pandemic.
 The TANF program can also be difficult for families to navigate.
 More must be done to communicate with eligible families – making outreach accessible in multiple languages and facilitating direct engagement with enrolled families during decision-making processes is vital to ensuring TANF participants are on the road toward economic security.

 Prior to the legislation passed during the 2022 Colorado legislative session, Colorado’s TANF statute had not been meaningfully updated in roughly 15 years.
 Basic cash assistance (BCA) for families through the program has not kept up with the rate of inflation and the high-and-rising cost of living in Colorado.
 BCA is the most targeted approach Colorado can take to reducing extreme poverty, which has a lifelong impact on child and family well-being.

-The Colorado Children’s Campaign, in collaboration with the TANF Coalition, recently led efforts to pass legislation to improve Colorado Works.
-The TANF Coalition is made up of over 30 regular members including advocates, service providers, and directly-impacted individuals.
+The Colorado Children’s Campaign, in collaboration with the TANF Coalition, has led efforts to pass legislation to improve Colorado Works.
+The TANF Coalition is made up of over 30 regular members including advocates, service providers, and directly impacted individuals.
 Important recent investments in Colorado’s TANF statute include: